-Each participant will receive his/her copy of the WCDC Handbook during court and sign a receipt acknowledging that he/she has received the WCDC Handbook and it has been explained to him/her.
-It is also required that defense counsel will have reviewed and explained the WCDC Handbook with a potential participant prior to enrolling him/her into WCDC so that the potential participant is fully informed about the structure and requirements of WCDC.
+Each participant will receive his/her copy of the WCMHC Handbook during court and sign a receipt acknowledging that he/she has received the WCMHC Handbook and it has been explained to him/her.
+It is also required that defense counsel will have reviewed and explained the WCMHC Handbook with a potential participant prior to enrolling him/her into WCMHC so that the potential participant is fully informed about the structure and requirements of WCMHC.

-V. WCDC Process and Schedule
+V. WCMHC Process and Schedule

-A. WCDC Process
+A. WCMHC Process

-WCDC utilizes weekly team staffings with all WCDC Team members present and participating and weekly court status hearings to monitor each participant's performance and progress in WCDC.
-Written reports are discussed with WCDC Team at staffing and the team also communicates in real time via secure e-mail to monitor and address emergent issues.
-Participants are addressed with the WCDC Team's response to the progress that they have made or issues that have arisen between court dates by the WCDC Judge and are given an opportunity to address the WCDC Team in open court.
-Optimally, the WCDC Judge will interact with the participant for a minimum of three minutes.
+WCMHC utilizes weekly team staffings with all WCMHC Team members present and participating and weekly court status hearings to monitor each participant's performance and progress in WCMHC.
+Written reports are discussed with WCMHC Team at staffing and the team also communicates in real time via secure e-mail to monitor and address emergent issues.
+Participants are addressed with the WCMHC Team's response to the progress that they have made or issues that have arisen between court dates by the WCMHC Judge and are given an opportunity to address the WCMHC Team in open court.
+Optimally, the WCMHC Judge will interact with the Participant for a minimum of 3 minutes.
 When the status hearing is concluded, the participant is given his/her next court date.
-Additional information about WCDC processes are included in other sections of this WCDC Policies and Procedures Manual and the WCDC Handbook and are incorporated herein.
+Additional information about WCMHC processes are included in other sections of this WCMHC Policies and Procedures Manual and the WCMHC Handbook and are incorporated herein.

-B. WCDC Schedule
+B. WCMHC Schedule

-The WCDC team meets on Thursdays at 9:00 am to discuss Track One and Two participants.
-Track One Participants appear on Thursdays at 9:30 am and Track Two participants appear on Thursdays at 9:45 am.
-The WCDC Team meets on Wednesdays at 9:00 am to discuss Track Three participants and Track three participants appear at 9:30 am on Wednesdays.
-When each Participant appears before the Drug Court Judge, the Judge will discuss the Participant's progress, ask how he or she is doing, and if necessary, the Judge may provide incentives, therapeutic adjustments, and/or sanctions to a Participant based on his or her compliance with their treatment plan and program rules and expectations.
+The WCMHC team meets on Tuesdays at 9:00 am to discuss the status of participants in both Track One and Two.
+Track One participants appear at 9:300am on Tuesdays, Track Two participants appear at 9:45 am on Tuesdays.
+The WCMHC Team meets on Fridays at 9:00 am to discuss Track Three participants and Track Three participants appear at 9:300 am on Fridays.
+When each participant appears before the Mental Health Court Judge, the Judge will discuss the participant's progress, ask how he or she is doing, and if necessary, the Judge may provide incentives, therapeutic adjustments, and/or sanctions to a participant based on his or her compliance with their treatment plan.

 VI.
-WCDC Team
+WCMHC Team

-The WCDC Team consists of a dedicated judge, the problem-solving court coordinator, a dedicated prosecutor, a dedicated public defender, dedicated probation officer, a mental health professional, treatment providers, case managers and a data collection/risk assessment specialist.
+The WCMHC team is made up of individuals who all have a different specialty in the criminal justice field.
+The team uses a non-adversarial approach, meaning that each member of the team works collaboratively to develop a treatment plan that is tailored to the individual needs of each Participant.
+The WCMHC Team consists of a dedicated judge, the problem-solving court coordinator, a dedicated prosecutor, a dedicated public defender, a dedicated probation officer, a mental health professional, treatment providers, clinical case managers and peer support specialists.
 Law enforcement is invited to attend.
 Team member descriptions and responsibilities are set forth as follows: